2020 Fall Class Schedule

 Not sure which dance style is right for you?
 See below for a brief description of each dance genre we offer.
 We are also happy to answer your questions, so give us a call or send us an email.

 Creative Ballet: A great first class for exploring the world of dance!
-Children are playfully engaged to move – cross-laterally and contra-laterally, for instance – and other ways shown by research to enhance brain development.
+Children are playfully engaged to move in many ways – cross-laterally and contra-laterally, for instance – shown by research to enhance brain development.
 Fun and positive instructors use music, stories, and fun dance props to introduce ballet principles as new movement concepts are introduced each week.
 Social skills and self-esteem also are developed as children make new friends and enjoy each other through partner and group dancing.
 Yes, there’s a lot going on in these foundational classes!

 Ballet: Strength, flexibility, balance, and grace are the focus of our ballet program.
-Proper technique, terminology, and correct alignment are emphasized at every level.
+Proper technique, terminology, and alignment are emphasized at every level.
 Class structure includes barre work and adagios and allegros in the center.
-Pointe classes are for yet further challenges, developing skills while focusing on safety.
+Pointe classes (described below) are for yet further challenges, developing skills while focusing on safety.

 Pointe: A class for our advanced ballet dancers.
 This style is known for its beauty and grace.
 We offer five levels, helping dancers strengthen their feet and ankles, and progress with safety our primary focus.Pointe dancers begin at the barre and later move to center floor for technical work.